apike/allenpike.com/_posts/2021-10-31-fresh-air-life.md

 Warmth gives way to rain.
 Long days give way to short.
 The dark closes in.

-When this happens, there’s an instinct to hide oneself away from the cold.
-Personally, I like to make some hot tea, hook up a heating pad, bury myself in blankets, and play video games until spring comes.
+When this happens, instinct pushes us to hide from the cold.
+Personally, I'm inclined to make some hot tea, hook up a heating pad, bury myself in blankets, and play video games until spring comes.

 As a native of the Pacific Northwest, I’ve spent many rainy winters – and falls and springs – holed up inside.
 As a skinny nerd of the Canadian rainforest, I am in many ways a creature built for the indoors.